 CEDC recognizes a receivable for the sales price due from the buyer and a liability to the County for the same amount.
 The CCIDA plays an administrative role in the transfer of the land and receives a stipend from the first payment made.
 The CEDC retains the interest portion earned on land sale receivables as payment for servicing the loans and the remaining principal portion is forwarded to the County.
-In 2008 and only for 2008, the CEDC retained the principal and interest payments, as agreed upon with the County.
-CEDC will use the principal payments not remitted to the County to build a water tower in Commerce Park for the County of Columbia.
+In 2008 and only for 2008, the CEDC retained the principal and interest payments, as agreed upon with the County, to assist the County with the possible future construction of a water tower in Commerce Park.
 The principal forgiven during 2008 was recognized as revenue.